You’ve successfully attracted people to attend your educational financial planning seminar, the next question is naturally, “What’s next?”

 But you can earn their business for years to come, if you follow-up and follow-through correctly.

-You must provide even more insightful information on the topics that attracted prospects to your seminar in the first place, and tailor the information to their individual situations so they can see real evidence of the unique value you can deliver.
+You must provide even more insightful information on the topics that attracted prospects to your financial planning seminar in the first place, and tailor the information to their individual situations so they can see real evidence of the unique value you can deliver.

 As a business dedicated to helping advisors grow their practice, Covisum® does not simply provide seminar content and leave you to your own devices.
 Our Tax Clarity® software visually illustrates the value of a good tax-related retirement income decision and we give you an entire support team to help answer client and software questions.
 Covisum is here to help you along the entire journey, not just the seminar.